Spread the love

 The Dublin Docklands are a must-visit for anyone looking to explore the city’s industrial past.
 The area is home to a number of historic warehouses and quays, which offer a glimpse into the city’s past.

-See also Exploring Dublin's After-Hours Attractions
+See also Exploring Dublin's Top Attractions

 The area is also home to a number of modern attractions, such as the Dublin Convention Centre and the Irish Financial Services Centre.
 The area is also home to a number of pubs and restaurants, which offer a great spot to relax and take in the views.